In 2012 the Australian Bureau of Statistics reported that approximately 2.9% of the population had a diagnosed Intellectual Disability.

 As identified the more common types of intellectual disability can be as a result of genetic conditions such as Down syndrome and Fragile X syndrome.
 If a woman consumes alcohol during pregnancy, there is a risk of having a child with FASD which may result in the child having an intellectual disability.
 Other difficulties or exposure to toxins such as lead or mercury during pregnancy have been linked to intellectual disability.
 Contact with measles, meningitis or whooping cough can also place a child at risk.

 The impact of the various types of intellectual disability can vary.
 All children develop at different rates and this will be the same for those with an intellectual disability.
-School will pose challenges for these children but can learn and will learn at their pace given the opportunities and exposure to experiences alongside their peers.
+School will pose challenges for these children but all children can learn and will learn at their pace given the opportunities and exposure to experiences alongside their peers.

 Boys aged 0-14 years are twice as likely to have intellectual disability than girls in the same age group.
 This is possibly due to the fact that boys have higher rates of some conditions that are more commonly associated with intellectual disability.
 For example, boys in this age group were 3.6 times more likely to have Autism Spectrum Disorder or a related disorder than girls, 50,500 boys compared with 13,900 girls.